ONEcampaign/oda_cookbook/src/indicators.md

 # Indicators

-This section will describe the indicators schema.
+Placeholder section to describe the indicator schema.